mx-2/gnome-shell-sass/README.md

 PNG wallpaper you like.
 Just make sure that the wallpaper file is readable by all users (mode 644) after modification.

+### Lock Screen
+The Gnome-Shell extension can also be used to apply Good-Old-Shell to the shell and the lock-screen.
+To do so, enable the Good-Old-Shell extension in your user-specific Gnome extension settings and disable the user-themes extension.

+If Good-Old-Shell is installed this way, a per-user copy of the theme can be installed to `~/.themes/good-old-shell` to allow further per user customization, like a custom overview-wallpaper.

 ### Special Icons
 This is no longer necessary as of Gnome 44.